Odela’s Asynchronous Patient Flow

 3. Personalized Care Plan

-Patients get a care plan that includes prescription medications, sexual healthcare coaching, and lifestyle recommendations to optimize their results.
+Patients get a care plan that includes prescription medications, sexual healthcare coaching, and lifestyle recommendations.

 4. Medication Delivery

-Patients' medications are discreetly delivered, and they can meet with their dedicated provider to review their care plan and address any questions.
+Medications are discreetly delivered, and patients can meet with their provider to review their care plan and address any questions.

 5. Patient Portal

-Patients can use the patient portal to track their progress, schedule appointments, manage prescriptions, explore educational articles, and more.
+Patients can use the patient portal to track their progress, schedule appointments, manage prescriptions, and explore educational articles.

 6. Ongoing Care

-As patients continue treatment, they can expect regular check-ins from their provider to assess progress and fine-tune their care plan for optimal support.
+As patients continue treatment, they can expect regular check-ins to fine-tune their care plan for optimal support.

 DIVING DEEPER INTO THE ASYNC ONBOARDING